fallen-icarus/cardano-loans/README.md

 ### Negotiable Collateralization

-Since the lenders explicitly set the relative values of each collateral asset used, there is no need to use oracles or enable liquidations.
+Since the lenders explicitly set the relative values of each collateral asset used, there is no need to use oracles or enable liquidations (these are not meant to be margin loans).
 However, there is a risk for the value of the collateral to fall precipitously during the duration of the loan.
 If the collateral ever falls too low in value, **this is the lender's fault**.
 The lender either should have asked for a higher relative rate, or a different asset all together.
 It is up to the lender to use proper risk-management.
 If people want to take back control from governments, they need to accept more responsibility. *Freedom isn't free.*

 ### Under-Collateralized Loans